-Recoverable amount exceeded the carrying amount of all cash generating units based on forecast cash flows, except for GTSE.
-The cash flow forecasts are based on budgets for the next 5 years, with a terminal value thereafter.
+Recoverable amount exceeded the carrying amount of all cash generating units based on forecast cash flows, except for GTSE in Country D. The cash flow forecasts are based on budgets for the next 5 years, with a terminal value thereafter.
 The cash flows were probability weighted based on the following scenarios:

-- 1. Base case (50% weighting): stores remain closed for 8 weeks, with consumer demand not returning to pre-pandemic levels until February 2021, resulting in a significant effect on most of the Christmas selling season. - 2.
-Positive case (20% weighting): stores remain closed for 4 weeks, with consumer demand returning to pre-pandemic levels by November 2020, in time for the Christmas selling season. - 3.
-Negative case (20% weighting): stores remain closed for 12 weeks, with consumer demand not returning to pre-pandemic levels until June 2021. - 4.
-Worst case (10% weighting): stores remain closed for 20 weeks, causing significant disruptions to the 2020 Christmas selling season, with consumer demand not returning to pre-pandemic levels until November 2021.
+- 1. Base case (50% weighting): stores remain closed for 8 weeks, with consumer demand not returning to pre-pandemic levels until January 2022, resulting in a significant effect on most of the Christmas selling season. - 2.
+Positive case (20% weighting): stores remain closed for 4 weeks, with consumer demand returning to pre-pandemic levels by October 2021, in time for the Christmas selling season. - 3.
+Negative case (20% weighting): stores remain closed for 12 weeks, with consumer demand not returning to pre-pandemic levels until April 2022. - 4.
+Worst case (10% weighting): stores remain closed for 20 weeks, causing significant disruptions to the 2021 Christmas selling season, with consumer demand not returning to pre-pandemic levels until September 2022.